AnsilaMolKP/customer-segmentation-project/README.md

-# customer-segmentation-project
-Customer segmentation using K-Means clustering with Python and Power BI to identify customer groups based on income and spending behavior.
+## Customer Segmentation using K-Means Clustering

-## 📌 Overview
+### 📌 Project Overview

-This project segments customers based on their income and spending behavior using K-Means clustering.
+This project focuses on segmenting customers into distinct groups based on their demographic and spending behavior.
+By applying K-Means clustering, the goal is to identify meaningful customer segments that can help businesses improve targeted marketing and customer engagement strategies.

-## 📊 Dataset
+### 📊 Dataset

+The dataset contains customer information such as:

+* Age
+* Gender
-* Source: Kaggle
+* Annual Income
-* Features: Age, Gender, Income, Spending Score
+* Spending Score

+Data preprocessing steps included handling missing values, cleaning categorical data, and preparing features for clustering.

-## ⚙️ Process
+### ⚙️ Methodology

-* Data Cleaning & Preprocessing
-* Exploratory Data Analysis (EDA)
+* Performed data cleaning and preprocessing to ensure data quality
+* Conducted exploratory data analysis (EDA) to understand patterns and relationships
+* Selected key features (Age, Income, Spending Score) for clustering
-* K-Means Clustering
+* Applied K-Means clustering algorithm to segment customers
+* Used the Elbow Method to determine the optimal number of clusters
+* Labeled each customer with a cluster for further analysis

-* Cluster Visualization
+### 📈 Visualization

+* Created scatter plots to visualize customer segments based on income and spending behavior
-* Power BI Dashboard
+* Built an interactive dashboard using Power BI to explore customer segments dynamically
+* Added filters and charts (age distribution, gender distribution, cluster distribution) for better insights

-## 🔍 Key Insights
+### 🔍 Key Insights

-* High-income customers are not always high spenders
+* High-income customers do not necessarily have high spending behavior
-* Younger customers tend to spend more
+* Younger customers tend to have higher spending scores
+* Identified a segment of high-income but low-spending customers, indicating untapped potential
+* Found a group of high-spending customers with moderate income, likely representing impulsive buyers
-* Identified 5 distinct customer segments
+* Balanced customer segments contribute to stable revenue streams

-## 💡 Business Recommendations
+### 💡 Business Recommendations

-* Target high-income low-spenders with marketing campaigns
+* Target high-income, low-spending customers with personalized marketing campaigns
-* Retain high-spending customers using loyalty programs
+* Retain high-spending customers through loyalty programs and exclusive offers
-* Use personalized offers for different segments
+* Use discounts and promotions to engage budget-conscious customers
+* Develop tailored marketing strategies for each customer segment

-## 🛠️ Tools Used
+### 🛠️ Tools & Technologies

 * Python (Pandas, NumPy, Scikit-learn)
-* Matplotlib, Seaborn
+* Data Visualization (Matplotlib, Seaborn)
-* Power BI
+* Power BI for dashboard creation

----

-⭐ This project demonstrates data-driven customer segmentation for business decision-making.
+### 🎯 Conclusion

+This project demonstrates how machine learning techniques like clustering can be used to derive actionable business insights.
+The results can help organizations better understand their customers and design more effective, data-driven marketing strategies.